-Grease patties provide a way to help keep Varroa mite populations low during the winter, assuming they are low to start with.
-A hive that is already heavily infected with Varroa will not benefit from grease patties because the bees will not be healthy enough to consume it.
+Some people believe that grease patties provide a way to help keep Varroa mite populations low during the winter.
+This may be true, assuming mite populations are low to start with.
+A hive that is already heavily infected with Varroa will not benefit from grease patties.
+Like a screened bottom board, a grease patty most likely has limited value.

 Secondly, the essential oils have a repellent effect on the mites.
 In addition, some research indicates that if mites come into direct contact with wintergreen or tea tree oil it can kill them outright or interfere with their breeding cycle.
-Although the EPA does not recognize these oils as being effective, there is much evidence in the beekeeping community that the oils work quite well.
+Although the EPA does not recognize these oils as being effective, there is much evidence in the beekeeping community that the oils have some effect.
 Many beekeepers keep grease patties on the hive year-round, but patties with essential oils incorporated into them should not be used when honey supers are on the hive.

 Many recipes for grease patties can be found, but the one from the University of West Virginia is quite popular and appears below.
 The only problem I see with this recipe is the use of honey.
 If you do not have disease-free honey from your own apiary, do not use honey.
 I recommend substituting heavy syrup (2 parts sugar to one part water) for the honey unless you are absolutely certain you know the origin of the honey.
 This point cannot be stressed too much.
 Honey may contain spores of American foul brood and can easily transmit the disease to your hives.
 Although, harmless to humans, these spores can wreak havoc on your apiary.

 The inclusion of salt provides the bees with essential minerals that they usually get from the environment when they collect water and other materials.
 Since these products are not collected in the winter, the salt helps to round out the honey bee diet.
 The sugar and/or honey simply make the patties more attractive to the bees.